aras-p/aras-p.hugo/content/blog/2018/12-cpp-init-time.md

 I've also tested Clang 3.8 on WSL and Clang 6.0 in VMWare on the same ThreadRipper PC; timings are consistent with Mac results, i.e. initializing *a lot* of integers using C++11 curly brace syntax makes compile time about 9% slower.

+> Note: I tested the manually-expanded giant C++ file with 128 thousand initializers in it, to figure
+> out if it's the macro expansion that is slowing down the compilers.
+On MSVC, it still takes the same ~42 seconds to compile,
+> so the bottleneck is definitely not the macro expansion.

 ### Takeaways